isovector/diff-loc/README.md

 let d :: Diff
     d = addReplace (mkReplace 1 1 2)  -- at location 1, replace "b" (length 1) with "pp" (length 2)
       $ addReplace (mkReplace 3 2 0)  -- at location 3, replace "de" with ""
-      $ addReplace (mkReplace 7 0 2)  -- at location 7, replace "" with "qq"
+      $ addReplace (mkReplace 7 0 2)  -- at location 7, replace "" with "zz"
       $ emptyDiff
 ```